eromano/eromano.github.io/_posts/en/posts/31-07-2016-Marble-boing-vr-en.md

     </div>
 </div>

-At this point, I was armed with glue and duct tape plus a dash of inventiveness and I realized my first VR game from which I learned many new things as:
+At this point, I was armed with glue and duct tape plus a dash of inventiveness and I created my first VR game from which I learned many new things such as:

 * The movement of the gamer's head must be consistent with that in the 3D world to not cause nausea (Vestibular mismatch).
 * There are not many users currently interested in this kind of app.
-* It 'hard to find advertising systems compatible with the VR game then, in turn, it is complicated to make the game profitable.
+* It's hard to find advertising systems compatible with the VR game so it's complicated to make the game profitable.

-Unfortunately, at the time the game does not have many downloads and perhaps the pay to play formula will is not helping.
+Unfortunately, at this time, the game doesn't have many downloads and perhaps the pay to play formula isn't helping.
+So I decided that until the advertising systems get better, I'll leave the app free to download.

 <h1><a href="https://play.google.com/store/apps/details?id=com.gem.marblevirtualvr">Link Game</a></h1>

 <div id="gallery">
-    <h2>Screenshot game</h2>
+    <h2>Game screenshots</h2>
     <div class="row">
         <article class="6u 12u$(xsmall) work-item">
             <a href="/images/marble-boing/1024-1.png" class="image fit thumb"><img src="/images/marble-boing/1024-1.png" alt="screenshot 1" /></a>